Lack of collaboration with your organisation is detrimental to your privacy and infosec programme.

 We discuss one of the five sustainable Compliance trends: Going from central authority to company-wide collaboration.

-If you find yourself in a centralized compliance function, you will experience one or more of the 5 problems:
+If you find yourself in a centralised compliance function, you will experience one or more of the 5 problems:

 - You don’t get the information you need from your organisation.
 An example: Marketing has already implemented a new system, before you hear about it.